pmonks/depends/README.md

  3. Faffing by looking at shiny graphy baubles

 Notes:
  * The tool reads dependencies that are present in the compiled .class files.
-Amongst other things this means that types referred to only via generics (e.g. Map<ClassA, ClassB>) won't be listed in the dependency graph.
+Amongst other things this means that types referred to only via generics (e.g. Map&lt;ClassA, ClassB&gt;) won't be listed in the dependency graph.
  * I still consider myself an utter Clojure n00b, so don't look at this code for best (or even mediocre) practices.
 Any comments, feedback, criticism is welcome (email address below).

 ## Installation